HafizFasih/icp-book/icp-book/docs/part1-ideology/05-founding-fathers-rehmat-ali.md

 #### The Masterstroke: Creating an Acronym

-In the same 1933 pamphlet, Rehmat Ali coined the term **"Pakstan"** (later modified to **"Pakistan"** for better pronunciation).
+In the same 1933 pamphlet, Rehmat Ali coined the term **"Pakstan"** (later changed to **"Pakistan"** for better pronunciation).
 This was a **revolutionary act** because it:
-- Transformed a vague political idea into a **tangible, nameable entity**
+- Transformed an unclear political idea into a **real, nameable thing**
 - Provided the movement with a **powerful slogan**
-- Gave geographic concreteness to the abstract demand for independence
+- Gave geographic reality to the unclear demand for independence

 #### The Acronym Decoded